sentclose/sentc-docs/docs/guide/light/user.md

 ::::

-Alternative you can disable the mfa from your backend, e.g. if the user looses the recovery keys and the device access.
+Alternatively, you can disable the mfa from your backend, e.g., if the user loses the recovery keys and the device access.
 [See here for more details](/guide/advanced/backend-only#disable-mfa-from-server)

 ## Register Device

 To register a new device, the user must be logged in on another device.
-The process has three parts: preparing the data on the new device, sending the data to the logged-in device, and adding the new device.
+The process has three parts: preparing the data on the new device, sending the data to the logged-in device and adding the new device.

 To produce the input on the new device, follow these steps.
 The identifier and password could be generated the same way as during user registration.